8 Steps to Calamansi Farming and Production in the Philippines

 Calamansi is available year-round in the Philippines and is usually seen in its unripened green state.
 When left to ripen it turns a tangerine orange hanging in a small tree whose height ranges between 3 and 6 meters at maturity.

 Varieties of calamansi

-The calamansi seed produces plants which originate mainly from the mother tissues giving rise to seedlings which have the same characteristics as the mother tree.
+The calamansi seed produces plants that originate mainly from the mother tissues giving rise to seedlings that have the same characteristics as the mother tree.
 For this reason, the calamansi trees in the Philippines are believed to belong to only one variety.